MadhanRavuru/StaircaseDetection/README.md

 <img src="images/future3-det.jpg">

+We can see that there are some objects which look like stairs, but the model performed well in not getting confused by such objects.

-We can merge the splitted images with detections to form full image.
+Later, we can merge these splitted images with detections to form full image.
 Now, we have detections for the full image.

 # Stacking floors based on detections